luizPRodrigues/luizPRodrigues/README.md

 ### Hello World!
 I´m Luiz 👋

-- 🔭 I’m currently working at Keeggo company as a QA Automation test
+- 🔭 I’m currently working in a company as a QA Automation test
 - 🌱 Learning more about and studyng: Java, Selenium, Api

   ##